freedomxxjustice/guess-flags/README.md

    - Implement ELO or similar ranking for competitive play.
 2. **Organized Tournaments**
    - Scheduled events with prizes and special challenges.
-3. **Gamemodes & Filters**
-   - Filter by continent, country type, and more.
-   - Add themed game modes.
-4. **More Flags**
+3. **More Flags**
-   - Include historical flags, regional flags, and fictional flags.
+   - Include historical flags, more regional flags, and fictional flags.

-...and more to come!
+...& more to come!

 ---